teye/zilliqa-rapid-dev-course/course/docs/scilla/events_errors.md

 To view the errors output, we can view the transaction state on blockchain explorer such as [**Devex Zilliqa**](https://devex.zilliqa.com) and [**ViewBlock**](https://viewblock.io/zilliqa).

-An example of invoking the transition `TesetError` looks like this on Devex Zilliqa under "Event Logs" section:
+An example of invoking the transition `TesetError` looks like this on Devex Zilliqa under "Exceptions" section:

 ![Devex Zilliqa Throw Error](./screenshots/errors.png)